TrustlyInc/trustly-nestjs-example/README.md

 ## Configuring Trustly API credentials

-In the `.development.env` file replace environment variables values:

-- ACCESS_ID
-- ACCESS_KEY
-- BASE_URL
+Copy the `.env.example` file to a new `.env` file and fill out your environment variables.

 ## Install dependencies